Harold Arlen: Life and career

 In the mid-1930s, Arlen married, and spent increasing time in California, writing for movie musicals.
 It was at this time that he began working with lyricist E. Y. "Yip" Harburg.
+He signed with Samuel Goldwyn in 1935 to write songs for the film Strike Me Pink.
 In 1938, the team was hired by Metro-Goldwyn-Mayer to compose songs for The Wizard of Oz, the most famous of which is "Over the Rainbow", for which they won the Academy Award for Best Music, Original Song.
-They also wrote "Down with Love" (featured in the 1937 Broadway show Hooray for What!), "Lydia the Tattooed Lady", for Groucho Marx in At the Circus in 1939, and "Happiness is a Thing Called Joe", for Ethel Waters in the 1943 movie Cabin in the Sky.

-Arlen was a longtime friend and onetime roommate of actor Ray Bolger, who starred in The Wizard of Oz.
+They also wrote "Down with Love" (featured in the 1937 Broadway show Hooray for What!), "Lydia the Tattooed Lady", for Groucho Marx in At the Circus in 1939, and "Happiness Is a Thing Called Joe", for Ethel Waters in the 1943 movie Cabin in the Sky.
+Arlen was a longtime friend and one-time roommate of actor Ray Bolger, who starred in The Wizard of Oz.

 In the 1940s, he teamed up with lyricist Johnny Mercer, and continued to write hit songs like "Blues in the Night", "Out of this World", "That Old Black Magic", "Ac-Cent-Tchu-Ate the Positive", "Any Place I Hang My Hat Is Home", "Come Rain or Come Shine" and "One for My Baby (and One More for the Road)".
+In 1949, he collaborated with Ralph Blane to write the score for My Blue Heaven.
+The following year, he and Mercer worked on the film The Petty Girl, out of which came the song "Fancy Free".
+He worked with Dorothy Fields on the 1952 film The Farmer Takes a Wife.
 Arlen composed two of the defining songs of Judy Garland's career: "Over the Rainbow" and "The Man That Got Away", the last written for the 1954 version of the film A Star Is Born.
 At her famous 1961 Carnegie Hall concert, after finishing a set of his songs, Garland acknowledged Arlen in the audience and invited him to receive an ovation.

+In 1962, he wrote the score for the animated musical Gay Purr-ee, with lyrics by E.Y.
+Harburg.
 Arlen recorded his debut album as a vocalist, Harold Sings Arlen (With Friend), in 1966.
 Barbra Streisand accompanied him on two songs.
+The theme song for the ABC sitcom Paper Moon is based on the song of that title, written by Arlen and Harburg in 1932.
+The series was based on a 1973 Peter Bogdanovich film of the same name, which used the same song.
+He was inducted into the American Theater Hall of Fame in 1979.